Minestom/minestom.net/docs/feature/map-rendering.md

 - `rows` is an unsigned byte (stored inside a `short`) which represents the number of rows to update.
 - `columns` is an unsigned byte (stored inside a `short`) which represents the number of columns to update.

 Pixels are stored in a row-major configuration (ie index is defined by `x+width*y`).
-Attempting to write pixels outside of the 128x128 area WILL crash and/or disconnect the client, so be careful.
+Attempting to write pixels outside the 128x128 area WILL crash and/or disconnect the client, so be careful.
 Minestom does not check which area you are writing to.

 You can then send the packet to players through `PlayerConnection#sendPacket(ServerPacket)`